Will David Schneider-Joseph's bet about Beta Amyloids and Alzheimer's end up true within 12 years?

 On the other hand, if a clinical trial completes earlier than 12 years from now (perhaps [73], reading out in 2027), sustains extremely good amyloid clearance at the preclinical stage, and has a good safety profile, but doesn’t make substantial progress towards this 75% goal, then I would consider this prediction refuted in advance.

-Resolves yes if the above occurs
+Resolves yes if the first condition occurs by the end of the market

 https://www.astralcodexten.com/p/in-defense-of-the-amyloid-hypothesis